 State Testing Requirements for Graduation

-Section 100.5(a)(5) of the Regulations of the Commissioner of Education (http://www.p12.nysed.gov/part100/pages/1005.html#a ) requires that all public school students earn passing scores on State exams in the areas of English; mathematics; United States history and government; science; and global history and geography to obtain a high school diploma.
+Section 100.5(a)(5) of the Regulations of the Commissioner of Education requires that all public school students earn passing scores on State exams in the areas of English, mathematics, science, and social studies to obtain a high school diploma.

-General education students in public schools who first entered Grade 9 in September 1999 and thereafter, excepting students with disabilities who are eligible for the RCT Safety Net , must earn passing scores on the Regents Examinations in English, Global History and Geography, United States History and Government, one of the Regents Exams in the sciences, and one of the Regents Exams in mathematics.
+General education students in public schools who first entered Grade 9 in September 1999 and thereafter, excepting students with disabilities who are eligible for the RCT Safety Net, must earn passing scores on certain Regents Exams.
 They are not eligible to take any RCTs.
-Additional information regarding graduation requirements is available at http://www.p12.nysed.gov/ciai/gradreq/intro.html .

 RCT Safety Net and Lower Passing Score on Regents Exams for a Local Diploma for Students with Disabilities.
 Students with disabilities are required to take the same Regents Exams as general education students.
-However, students with disabilities who first enter Grade 9 in September 2005 and thereafter may meet the exam requirements for a local diploma by earning scores between 55 and 64 on the five Regents Exams required for high school graduation.
-In addition in October 2012, the Board of Regents approved an amendment to Section 100.5 of the Regulations of the Commissioner of Education to provide a compensatory option to students with disabilities to graduate with a local diploma.
-For additional information on the compensatory option, please refer to the memorandum “Amendment to Section 100.5 of the Regulations of the Commissioner of Education Relating to the Safety Net for Students with Disabilities to Graduate with a Local High School Diploma” available at http://www.p12.nysed.gov/specialed/publications/safetynet-compensatoryoption.html .
-Students with disabilities first entering Grade 9 prior to September 2011 who take the required Regents Exam but do not achieve a passing score on that exam may fulfill the exam requirement for a local diploma by passing the corresponding RCT(s) (http://www.p12.nysed.gov/specialed/publications/policy/safetynetbrochure.htm ).
+However, students with disabilities who first entered Grade 9 in September 2005 and thereafter may meet the exam requirements for a local diploma by earning a lower passing score on the Regents Exams required for high school graduation.
+In addition, in October 2012, the Board of Regents approved an amendment to Section 100.5 of the Regulations of the Commissioner of Education to provide a compensatory option to students with disabilities to graduate with a local diploma.
+For additional information on the compensatory option, please refer to the memorandum “Amendment to Section 100.5 of the Regulations of the Commissioner of Education Relating to the Safety Net for Students with Disabilities to Graduate with a Local High School Diploma” available at http://www.p12.nysed.gov/specialed/publications/safetynet-compensatoryoption.html.
+Students with disabilities who first entered Grade 9 prior to September 2011 who take the required Regents Exam but do not achieve a passing score on that exam may fulfill the exam requirement for a local diploma by passing the corresponding RCT(s).

 Students who are eligible to take the RCTs may also satisfy the State testing requirements for a local diploma by earning the minimum acceptable scores on the Department-approved alternative assessments.
-The list of approved alternatives that are acceptable for meeting competency requirements for a local high school diploma are available on the Department’s web site at http://www.p12.nysed.gov/assessment/hsgen/#add-info.
-For additional information on local diploma safety net options for students with disabilities, see http://www.p12.nysed.gov/specialed/publications/localdiplomaoptions-may2011.htm .
+The list of approved alternatives that are acceptable for meeting competency requirements for a local high school diploma is available on the Department’s web site at http://www.p12.nysed.gov/assessment/home.html.
+For additional information on local diploma safety net options for students with disabilities, see http://www.p12.nysed.gov/specialed/publications/localdiplomaoptions-may2011.htm.

 Transfer Students.
 Students transferring into New York State schools must satisfy the State testing requirements in English, mathematics, and United States history and government.
 Depending on the grade to which the student is assigned upon such entry, the passing of the Regents Examination in Global History and Geography and a Regents Exam in science may also be required to earn a high school diploma.
-More specific information on this topic may be found in Section 100.5(d)(5) of the Regulations of the Commissioner of Education (http://www.p12.nysed.gov/part100/pages/1005.html#d ).
+Section 100.5(d)(5) of the Regulations of the Commissioner of Education may be found at http://www.p12.nysed.gov/part100/home.html.

 Regents Exams and RCTs may be administered only at official centers within New York State.
 The official centers include all registered secondary schools and other educational institutions that have been given specific approval to administer secondary-level State exams.
 Pursuant to Section 102.3 of the Regulations of the Commissioner of Education, the school principal or chief administrative officer of the exam center is responsible for the school’s compliance with all regulations and Department policies governing the administration of these exams.